Game day inactives, injuries and weather: Week 11

 DENVER BRONCOS

+Inactives: TE Jeff Heuerman, WR DaeSean Hamilton, RT Ja’Wuan James, DE DeMarcus Walker, CB Cyrus Jones, WR Juwaan Winfree, OT Calvin Anderson and DL Jonathan Harris.

-Lineup Notes: WR DaeSean Hamilton (knee) “tweaked” his knee in practice on Thursday and was limited on Friday.
-He’s questionable but expected to play Sunday.
+Lineup Notes: WR DaeSean Hamilton (knee) “tweaked” his knee in practice on Thursday and is inactive.
 WR Tim Patrick was activated off IR this week and may see some snaps today.
-TE Jeff Heuerman (knee) will not return to the playing field this week as he’s doubtful.
+TE Jeff Heuerman (knee) will not return to the playing field as he’s inactive again.

 MINNESOTA VIKINGS